 The world of customer engagement is ever changing and it is integral for organizations to excel in this area in order to thrive.
 Understand the impact you as an individual can make to an organization, with both internal customers and residents.
 Learn how to put yourself in the customers’ shoes and fully listen to determine what the customer really needs and how to address those needs.

 This session will address the reality that conflict is an inevitable part of the workplace.
 Whether between individuals or teams, at some point, conflict will arise and will need to be addressed.
 Different people with different goals and needs come into conflict and often result in personal animosity.
-But resolving conflict doesn't need to be a negative experience, in fact, managing conflict can be a catalyst for positive change
+But resolving conflict does not need to be a negative experience; in fact, managing conflict can be a catalyst for positive change.

-For the first time in history, 5 different generations are represented in the workforce.
+For the first time in history, five different generations are represented in the workforce.
 The challenges of multi-generational teams are heightened for employees working in local government.
-Attendees will gain the knowledge necessary to work with and collaborate on multi-generational teams to maximize results.
+Attendees will gain the knowledge necessary to work with and collaborate on multigenerational teams to maximize results.

 8 to 11:30 a.m.